-Clarke’s team of experts bring years of expertise in diagnosing and implementing deicing solutions to prevent dock damage from ice.
+Clarke’s team of experts brings years of expertise in diagnosing and implementing deicing solutions to prevent dock damage from ice.
 The below Guide to Permanent Dock Deicing comes from our wealth of knowledge and experience.

 As you have undoubtedly seen before, ice forms on the surface of lakes at around 39 degrees Fahrenheit.
 At this temperature, the warmer water at the surface sinks towards the bottom, pushing the colder water to the top instead.
-Ice then develops as a result from falling air and water temperatures.
-Record high water levels many of our Midwest lakes are experiencing has been the most recent driver of damage to marina structures, boats, and waterfronts throughout winter.
+Ice then develops as a result of falling air and water temperatures.
+Record high water levels many of our Midwest lakes are experiencing have been the most recent driver of damage to marina structures, boats, and waterfronts throughout winter.

-Another, lesser known driver are tides and seiches (pronounced saysh), similar to tides.
+Other lesser-known drivers are tides and seiches (pronounced saysh), similar to tides.
 Marinas, bays and in some instances lakes, experience Seiches – wave-like manifestations that occur as a result of wind or atmospheric changes-, which can also compound the problems from ice forming around permeant structures.